tcalmant/ipopo/docs/foreword.md

 relations, but as the project grown, it was necessary to develop a framework to handle those various parts and to link them together.
-In order to be consistent, I decided to develop a component model similar to what was used used in Java, *i.e.* iPOJO, and keeping the concepts of OSGi.
+In order to be consistent, I decided to develop a component model similar to what my employer used in Java, iPOJO, and keeping the concepts of OSGi.

 A first draft, called `python.injections` was developed in December 2011.